Health-RI/The-FAIR-Metroline/pages/metroline_steps/create_or_reuse_a_semantic_model.md

 Even when your data cannot be openly shared (e.g. due to privacy or legal restrictions), the semantic model and its metadata can and should be FAIR.
 Publishing the model separately enables others to understand and align with your structure, even if the underlying data remains restricted.

+{% include info-box.html type="example" title="Example - step 4" text="
-*Example:* The HRI Clinic modelling team decides to use RDF to structure their data into triples and OWL to define their data's rules and relationships.
+The HRI Clinic modelling team decides to use RDF to structure their data into triples and OWL to define their data's rules and relationships.
 The clinic publishes their simplified version of CARE-SM on GitHub (including a clear license, version and credit to the original model).
+" %}

 ## Expertise requirements for this step
 Creating or reusing a semantic (meta)data model typically involves multiple experts, as described in [Metroline Step: Build the Team]({{site.baseurl}}/metroline_steps/build_the_team).